angular-university/angular-advanced-course/README.md

 We can install the master branch using the following commands:

     git clone https://github.com/angular-university/angular-advanced-course.git

+This repository is made of several separate npm modules, that are installable separately.
+For example, to run the au-input module, we can do the following:

-    cd angular-advanced-course
+    cd angular-advanced-course/au-input
+    yarn

+Its also possible to install the modules as usual using npm:

     npm install

-If you prefer the Yarn package manager, instead of npm install you can also run:

-    yarn

-Although npm install would also work, its recommended to use Yarn to install the course dependencies.
 Yarn has the big advantage that if you use it you will be installing the exact same dependencies than I installed in my machine, so you wont run into issues caused by semantic versioning updates.

 This should take a couple of minutes.
 If there are issues, please post the complete error message in the Questions section of the course.